amirothman/genre-erkennung-pipeline/Tutorial.md

 ```shell
 python extract_features.py <path to dataset or single file>
 ```
 After running that script, you will realize a bunch of csv files in your dataset.
 It may take a while for this process to finish.
-Have a cup of coffee or a line of cocaine.
-Depends on which level of rockstar you are.

-After that step you will have a bunch of csv files.
-Now convert them into numpy arrays and pickle them, so you can reuse and abuse them.
+Now convert them into numpy arrays and pickle them, so you can reuse them.
 For this we will turn to ``parse_features.py``.
 The used method is ``build_vectors``

 ```python
 build_vectors(folder_path,keyword,lower_limit)